Get Out

 Chris and his girlfriend Rose go upstate to visit her parents for the weekend.
 At first, Chris reads the family's overly accommodating behavior as nervous attempts to deal with their daughter's interracial relationship, but as the weekend progresses, a series of increasingly disturbing discoveries lead him to a truth that he never could have imagined.

 The closest rivalry is with It at 53% — a matchup tight enough that a handful of votes could flip the lead.
-On the other end of the spectrum: The Incredible Hulk at 78% is a comfortable win, while Alien at 29% is the matchup Get Out can't crack.
+On the other end of the spectrum: The Witch at 86% is a comfortable win, while Alien at 29% is the matchup Get Out can't crack.

 BingeBracket ranks films through head-to-head matchups in 8-film brackets — no star ratings, no reviews, just direct comparison.
 Browse tournaments, try Discovery mode, or explore the leaderboards.
 You can also .